ScaledMarkets/dabl/README.md

 see [here]().

 The output of the compiler is a Java object model.
-The object model is defined by the Abstract Syntax Tree in the dabl.sablecc grammar file.
+The object model is defined by the Abstract Syntax Tree at the end of the dabl.sablecc grammar file.
 For am example of calling the object model, see [here]().